London Borough of Merton: Districts

-Mayors

-At the Annual Council Meeting, a ceremonial mayor is elected to serve for a year.
-At the same time, it elects a deputy mayor to serve alongside the mayor.
-The first female Mayor of Merton, Vera Maud Bonner, served from 1973 to 1974.
-Since 1978, each Mayor must also be an elected councillor.
-Cllr Mike Brunt who is a Labour councillor for Figge's Marsh ward is currently the Mayor and Cllr Edith Macauley MBE who is a Labour councillor for Lavender ward is his deputy.
+Governance

+The local authority is Merton Council, based at Merton Civic Centre in Morden.

+Greater London representation

+Since 2000, for elections to the London Assembly, the borough forms part of the Merton and Wandsworth constituency.

 Media

+Merton Park Studios, opened in 1929, was a British film production studio located at Long Lodge, 269, Kingston Road in Merton Park, South London.
+In the 1940s, it was owned by Piprodia Entertainment, Nikhanj Films and Film Producers Guild.

+Many second-feature films were produced at Merton Park, and for a time it was the base of Radio Luxembourg.
+Unlike many other studios, it remained open during World War II, producing films for the Ministry of Information.
+In the late 1940s, the studios produced several children's films.

+In 1950, Anglo-Amalgamated began making films at Merton Park.
+From 1957 to 1959, they produced an average of one second-feature a month there.
+They produced the crime series Scotland Yard (1953 to 1961, 39 half-hour features), The Edgar Wallace Mysteries (1960 to 1965, 47 hour-long features) and The Scales of Justice (1962 to 1967, 13 half-hour features) at Merton Park.
+The first film in the Carry On series, Carry On Sergeant (1958), was shot there.
+The last film made at Merton Park, in March 1967, was from The Scales of Justice series, called Payment in Kind.
+Outside filming often took place locally.
+The straight part of the Merton Spur dual carriageway at Wimbledon Chase, was often used for police chases!

-A lot of filming for former ITV police drama The Bill took place in Merton, particularly in the districts of Mitcham and Colliers Wood.
+Merton Park Studios apart, a lot of filming for former ITV police drama The Bill took place in Merton, particularly in the districts of Mitcham and Colliers Wood.
 The set of Sun Hill police station was also located in the Borough.
-Ray Austin, born at 9 Abbey Rd Merton on the 5 December 1932, is an English television and film director, television writer, novelist and former stunt performer and actor who worked in both the United Kingdom and the United States.
+Ray Austin, born at 9, Abbey Road, Merton, on the 5 December 1932, is an English television and film director, television writer, novelist and former stunt performer and actor who worked in both the United Kingdom and the United States.
 He filmed episodes of The Avengers and The Saint in and around Merton.
 He served as director on episodes of some 150 programs between 1968 and 2010.

 The main local newspaper in Merton is the Wimbledon Times (recently changed name from Wimbledon Guardian).
 This newspaper was founded in 1977 by a former Conservative councillor on Merton Council, but since then the paper has been sold on and it is now widely published in different editions across South London.
 The newspaper is available free, though there is a charge if bought from a newsagent.
 It is published each Friday.
+There was an earlier local newspaper known as the Wimbledon Borough News.